 Tadayoshi (Yoshi) Kohno is an Associate Professor in Computer Science & Engineering at the University of Washington.
 Yoshi's research is focused on understanding and improving the computer security and privacy properties of current and future technologies.

-Emily McReynolds is the Tech Policy Lab Manager.
+Emily McReynolds is the Tech Policy Lab Program Director.
 She has a background in international law, specifically E.U./U.S. data protection.
 In addition to managing the Lab, her research interests include data security, privacy and the intersection between corporate data collection and its use by third parties.

 Jonathan Franklin is Associate Law Librarian at the University of Washington.
 Jonathan serves as a liaison between the Lab and parts of the UW library system.
 Jonathan’s research is focused on understanding new methods of preserving, accessing, and valuing information and knowledge that does not fall within the traditional constructs of intellectual property.